 Had I forgotten my initial promise to reciprocate if she ever needed me?

-In my younger years, I would have beaten myself up about my hypocrisy.
+I would have beaten myself up in my younger years about my hypocrisy.
 Now, I embrace hypocrisy as part of my humanness.
 If I change plans but still uphold my obligations, I have not deprived anyone of my commitment.

 They still got what they wanted.

-Additionally, I never claim to be anything other than myself (mostly honest with a twinge of hypocrisy).
+Additionally, I never claim to be anything other than myself (primarily honest with a twinge of hypocrisy).
 Once you claim to be religious, a pious leader, or an upright politician, you should be judged by that creed.

 I would never adopt such hubris.